-The age control must be done no later than Monday (July 16th) at 4:00 pm.
+The age control must be done no later than Tuesday (July 20th) at 12:00 p.m.
 Single players can join after the age control on the condition that they are on the original participant list.
-They must show proof of identity at Exercishuset at Heden before he/she plays his/her first game.
+They must show proof of identity in Exercishuset at Heden before playing their first game.
 Teams using non-eligible players can be excluded from the tournament.

-Injured player(s) may be replaced on the list of participants if there is a medical certificate and the number of players on the list of participants is less than 14 in 11-a-side, 12 in 9-a-side and 10 in 7-a-side) after the exclusion of the injured player.
+Injured player(s) may be replaced on the list of participants if there is a medical certificate and the number of players on the list of participants is less than 14 in 11-a-side, 12 in 9-a-side and 10 in 7-a-side after the exclusion of the injured player.

 For 7-a-side, no dispensation will automatically be accepted.
-Dispensation must be applied for prior to July 1st.
+Dispensations must be applied for prior to July 1st.
 Dispensations may be applied for a maximum of ONE player who already has a dispensation issued by its regional association or where there are special reasons.
 After July 1st, applications for dispensations will only be accepted by the jury if there are very special reasons and an administration fee of 500 SEK will be charged.

-7.2 Girls may play in boys classes as long as the regulations for age categories are followed.
+7.4 Girls may play in boys' classes as long as the regulations for age categories are followed.

 8.1 Team list